Jack Fimple: Pro career

 Fimple made his pro debut for the Batavia Trojans of the New York-Penn League.
 Despite having future major league stars like Kelly Gruber and Dave Gallagher, the Trojans finished the season 30-43.
 The next season Fimple played for the Waterloo Indians of the Midwest League.
 During that season Fimple was the team's primary catcher.
 He batted .288 with 10 home runs and 21 doubles, showing speed not often found in a catcher.
-In December of 1981, the Indians traded Fimple along with pitcher Larry White and Outfielder Jorge Orta to the Los Angeles Dodgers for second baseman Jack Perconte and starting pitcher Rick Sutcliffe.
+In December 1981, the Indians traded Fimple along with pitcher Larry White and Outfielder Jorge Orta to the Los Angeles Dodgers for second baseman Jack Perconte and starting pitcher Rick Sutcliffe.

 In his first year in the Dodgers system, Fimple was assigned to play for their single A club, the Vero Beach Dodgers.
 Fimple batted .281 with nine home runs and 14 doubles.
 Fimple even register one stolen base.
 The next season Fimple would make the leap from single-A ball to playing for the Dodgers Triple-A squad in Albuquerque.
 Fimple once again was the primary catcher; among the pitchers he caught were John Franco, Brian Holton, and Orel Hershiser.
 On July 30, 1983, Jack Fimple made his MLB debut at the age of 24.
 He got one at bat as a late inning defensive replacement for Steve Yeager in an 8-0 loss versus the San Francisco Giants.
 Fimple would play in both games of the double header the next day, and got his first major league hit, a single to left field off Giants starter Fred Breining.
 Over all in his first season in the majors, Fimple played in 54 games, batted .250, and had 37 hits in 167 at-bats, including two home runs.